sabuniemmanuelc/sabuniemmanuelc/README.md

 - 🔭 **My Portfolio Website** is complete [https://sabuniemmanuelc.com](https://sabuniemmanuelc.com)

-- 🌱 I’m completing m **MSC in Financial Engineering** on 27th May, 2024
+- 🌱 I’m completing my **MSC in Financial Engineering** on 27th May, 2024

 - 👯 I’m looking to collaborate on **3D modelling and Machine Learning & Deep Learning Project**